Doyle Undergraduate Fellowship

 Great Bay Estuary Oyster & Eelgrass Restoration Project

-Overview: Work with NH Sea Grant staff and partners to advance research and analysis related to the human dimensions of fisheries and aquaculture, with a focus on NH resident perceptions of aquaculture.
+Overview: Work with NH Sea Grant staff and partners to advance research and analysis related to the human dimensions of coastal issues – including opportunities to work on fisheries and aquaculture topics and/or coastal and estuarine water quality perceptions.

-Overview: Work with NH Sea Grant staff and partners to support research on both the status and management options of microbial and toxic chemical contamination in shellfish and NH coastal waters.
+Overview: Work with NH Sea Grant staff and partners to support applied research on human impacts on coastal and estuarine ecosystem health including condition monitoring and tracking of microbial contamination.

 Download full project descriptions